Dear HCCUA Members:

 - Washing your hands frequently.

-- Making time for regular workouts.
+- Making time

 - Giving yourself

 - Drinking at least six to eight glasses of

 - Taking daily vitamins.